 Learn how to make nutritious dog food at home.
-Your furbaby will love their meals, and you’ll love that this recipe for homemade dog food is easy and made with whole-food ingredients you recognize!
+Your furbaby will love their meals, and you’ll love that this recipe for simple, stovetop homemade dog food is easy, healthy, and made with whole-food ingredients you recognize!

 My dog, Charlie is 4 year old and I recently decided to start making his food from scratch instead of feeding him store-bought dog food.
 If everyone else in our house is eating Clean & Delicious, why shouldn’t Charlie?

 There are so many different meal options you can create for your dog when making homemade dog food.
 I’m going to start with a pretty straightforward, well balanced recipe.
 This is a great starter recipe, made up of ground turkey, veggies and brown rice.